Nitin-Panwar/Nitin-Panwar.github.io/_posts/2018-4-19-Text Classification using machine learning.md

     ('testing score:', 0.81463428191661325)

-## XGboost with Stemming
+## TFIDF with XGboost using Porter Stemming
-In the case of the XGBoost classifier the LDA topic and other ad-hoc text features did not seem to improve the performance.
-The reg_alpha parameter seems usually set to 0 for XGBoost tunings.
-Here setting it to 4 worked as a way to decrease the risk of overfitting.
+In the case of the XGBoost classifier, features did not seem to improve the performance.

 ```python
 stem_xgb_model = make_pipeline(TfidfVectorizer(strip_accents='unicode', min_df=5, ngram_range=(1, 2)),